Lilypad-Tech/lilypad-docs/lilypad/developer-resources/create-lilypad-module/configuration.md

 For most use cases, this script should be sufficient and won't require any configuration or modification (aside from setting your `DOCKER_REPO` and `DOCKER_TAG`).

 {% hint style="info" %}
-In the modules Dockerfile, you'll find 3 COPY instructions.
+In the modules `Dockerfile`, you'll find 3 COPY instructions.

 ```Dockerfile
 COPY requirements.txt .